Home | Saltwater Flies | Fly Tying Materials | Saltwater Fly Fishing Accessories

 Ordering Instructions, Shipping rates, Your Satisfaction Guaranteed | Site Map

 Meet the Staff

 Saltwaterflies.com has been on the World Wide Web since 1997!
 That's a few years ago now - almost as long as the "Wayback Machine" - the project that began to archive sites on the internet in 1996, and just a couple of years after the net was opened to commercial traffic.
-In 2013 we are busier than ever serving the needs of saltwater anglers and tiers worldwide!
+Now more than twenty years later we are busier than ever serving the needs of saltwater anglers and tiers worldwide!

 Everyone here at Saltwaterflies.com would like to take this opportunity to thank You for taking the time to surf our pages.

 We take great pride in serving all of our customers with care and thoughtfulness.
 When you contact us with a question or to place an order, you'll talk to a real person who knows a bit about saltwater fly fishing.
 We offer convenient, secure online ordering as a service to our customers, but we are always available the old fashioned way too, just by calling us at 413 274-6143.

 Here's a little bit of information about the folks who work hard to help bring the pages of Saltwaterflies.com to life:

 Chris Windram is the creator of Saltwaterflies.com, and serves as editor and publisher, as well as sometime author of our articles.
 He also keeps busy designing some of the special saltwater flies seen on Saltwaterflies.com.
 This goofball has way too much to do at times, but he still manages to be a genuine fishing bum, sometimes wandering off for weeks at a time when the fishing is hot.
 Photo circa 1978.
 For a more recent photo, click here.

 Jennifer Windram is our spiritual advisor.
 With a keen eye for detail, she manages to keep us in line whenever we stray over the boudaries of good taste and useful information into the realm of cheap thrills and aimless doggerel.